SoftwareEngineering-WS2022-CoCoMonkeys/schoolexam/README.md

 ## Usage

 Serves as a backend for the [Word add-in](https://www.github.com/SoftwareEngineering-WS2022-CoCoMonkeys/schoolexam-word-addin) and the [Correction UI](https://github.com/SoftwareEngineering-WS2022-CoCoMonkeys/schoolexam-correction-ui).
-Therefore it can be used to locally run those components.
+Therefore it can be used to provide a web API for those those components.

 <p align="right">(<a href="#top">back to top</a>)</p>